erg-lang/erg/doc/zh_CN/syntax/07_side_effect.md

 n # ValueError: n was moved by .into (line 2)
 ```

-Only one procedural methods can have a mutable reference at any given time.
+Only one procedural 方法 can have a mutable reference at any given time.
 In addition, while a mutable reference is taken, no more mutable reference can be taken from the original object.
 In this sense, `ref!` causes a side-effect on `self`.

 Note, however, that it is possible to create (immutable/mutable) references from mutable references.
-This allows recursion and `print!` of `self` in procedural methods.
+This allows recursion and `print!` of `self` in procedural 方法.

 ```python
 T -> T # OK (move)